-- Subjects simultaneously choose whether to be candidates or voters.3 The list of candidates is then publicly announced.
+- 1. Subjects simultaneously choose whether to be candidates or voters.3 The list of candidates is then publicly announced.
 In the event that there are no candidates-or no voters-an election winner is randomly selected. - Candidates simultaneously choose how many eggs to pledge to the deciding voter.
 Candidates can only pledge freshly-laid eggs (i.e., eggs laid by their chickens in the current round).
 Candidates' pledges are then publicly announced. - 3.
-Voters simultaneously cast votes for candidates; and one voter is then randomly selected to serve as the deciding voter.
-The deciding voter's selection determines the election winner.
-The election winner is announced; votes are made public; and it is also made public which voter served as the deciding voter.
+Each voter chooses a candidate from the list; and one voter is then randomly selected to serve as the deciding voter.4 The deciding voter's choice determines the election winner.